Tempe Town Lake

 There is a scenic 7-mile loop around the lake that is perfect for walking, running or biking.
 The path goes from Priest Drive to Mill Avenue to Rural Road and continues on a well-marked path on the north and south sides of the lake.
 If you want to shorten the loop, take the pedestrian bridge near the Tempe Center for the Arts, connecting the north and south shores of the lake.
 Paths can also take pedestrians and bicyclists to nearby areas, including Tempe Marketplace, Downtown Tempe’s Mill Avenue, the Indian Bend Wash Greenbelt and Papago Park.

-If you don’t have a bike of your own, you can rent one from The Bicycle Cellar at the Tempe Transportation Center in Downtown Tempe, near the Veterans Way/College Ave. light rail stop.
+If you’re looking to explore by bike, but don’t have one of your own, you can rent one from The Bicycle Cellar at the Tempe Transportation Center in Downtown Tempe, near the Veterans Way/College Ave. light rail stop.
 Or, rent a surrey bike from Tempe Boat Rentals.
+If you’re on the north shore of Tempe Town Lake, be sure to rent a bike from Wheelie Good Bikes, located near the marina.
+Rental options include cruiser bikes, e-bike or mountain bikes.

 Paths around Tempe Town Lake are open from 5 a.m. to midnight every day.